 Although the advice often given for avoiding parasitic infections from pork and other unclean animals is to cook the meat adequately, the most effective way to avoid these diseases is to avoid eating unclean animals!
 God instructed Moses and the Israelites in this wisdom 3,500 years ago.
 If people applied the biblical dietary code today, the global burden of parasitic disease could fall dramatically within a generation!

 The second major set of divine dietary instructions concerns aquatic creatures.
-“These you may eat of all that are in the water: whatever in the water has fins and scales, whether in the seas or in the rivers—that you may eat… Whatever in the water does not have fins or scales—that shall be an abomination to you” (Leviticus 11:9, 12).
+“These you may eat of all that are in the water: whatever in the water has fins and scales, whether in the seas or in the rivers—that you may eat… Whatever in the water does not have fins and scales—that shall be an abomination to you” (Leviticus 11:9, 12).

 There are numerous—and sometimes fanciful—reasons given for these guidelines.
 While some Bible scholars recognize that eating unclean organisms can be harmful, others suggest that organisms without fins and scales were abhorrent to eat simply because they resembled snakes.
 Scientific discoveries, however, reveal the detailed wisdom and benefits of God’s plain instructions about appropriate food.